August the 5th in 1962

 Dr. Greenson directed the police sergeant to Marilyn’s bedroom and her lifeless body.

 Marilyn’s bedroom did not impress Sgt Clemmons.
-Apparently he expected to encounter a home and a bedroom more consistent with one occupied by a Hollywood movie star as famous and as popular as Marilyn Monroe, very large and obviously very expensive; in fact, Clemmons was not impressed by Marilyn’s hacienda at all.
+Apparently he expected to encounter a home and a bedroom more consistent with one occupied by a Hollywood movie star as famous and as popular as Marilyn Monroe, very large and obviously very expensive; in fact, the sergeant was not impressed by Marilyn’s hacienda at all.
 He would later describe it as cheesy.
 But then, the sergeant was not a Marilyn Monroe fan.
-If you want to know my reaction to her, it was completely negative, Clemmons informed Robert Slatzer during a 1974 interview.
-Sgt Clemmons then added: he did not admire women who flaunt their loose morals.
+If you want to know my reaction to her, it was completely negative, Sgt Clemmons informed Robert Slatzer during a 1974 interview; and then he also added that he did not admire women who flaunt their loose morals.
 I admire women who are feminine […] (Slatzer 290).
-Perhaps Sgt Clemmons’ profoundly negative attitude about the ostentatiously vulgar and unfeminine movie star darkly tinted and adversely affected his perception of the lamentable scene in Marilyn’s bedroom that sad Sunday morning.
+Perhaps Sgt Clemmons’ profoundly negative attitude about the ostentatiously vulgar and unfem-inine movie star darkly tinted and adversely affected his perception of the lamentable scene in Marilyn’s bedroom that sad Sunday morning.

 Mrs. Murray was evasive, overly nervous and paced constantly, according to Sgt Clemmons, while Dr. Engelberg was forlorn and curiously quiet.
 Dr. Greenson, who did most of the talking, was arrogant and condescending; and his story of the morning’s events did not make sense.
 According to Sgt Clemmons, his question regarding an apparent time delay between the discovery of Marilyn’s body and when the doctors notified the police department received a strange response from Dr. Greenson: the publicity department at 20th Century-Fox had to be notified first.
 To Sgt Clemmons, that made no sense at all; and he quickly concluded that the psychiatrist was not telling the truth.